Chad Mendes: Global Fight League

 Mendes was scheduled to come out of retirement to face Maike Linhares in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
 However, all GFL events were cancelled indefinitely.

 Bare-knuckle boxing career

 Bare Knuckle Fighting Championship

 On August 4, 2021, Mendes announced that he was released from his UFC contract by his own request and signed a multi-fight contract with Bare Knuckle Fighting Championship.
 However, he later reiterated that he was still under contract with the UFC, but was given exemption to compete in bare-knuckle.
 He was initially expected to make his debut at a BKFC event on October 22, 2021, but that was postponed on two occasions.
-He debuted on February 19, 2022 at KnuckleMania 2 defeating Joshuah Alvarez by technical knockout.
+He debuted on February 19, 2022 at BKFC KnuckleMania 2 defeating Joshuah Alvarez by technical knockout.

 On April 29, 2023, Mendes faced Eddie Alvarez at BKFC 41 and lost by split decision.
 He announced his retirement from combat sports after the bout.
 This fight earned him the Fight of the Night award.